 If you have completed at least one year of full-time postsecondary academic study at the time of application, submit only your postsecondary academic credentials.
 No secondary school academic records are required.

 Please have academic records from each secondary and/or postsecondary school you attended sent directly from those schools to American University.
 These records should be submitted in their original language and accompanied by official English translations if applicable.
 You may submit certified or notarized copies of your original official transcripts if your country issues only one copy of your academic documents.

 Students may be eligible to receive advanced credit for exams passed during secondary school.
-If you took one of the above exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.
+If you took IB, A level, AP, Arbitur, CAPE, or French Baccalaureate exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.

 Course work at AU requires strong skills in the English language and academic preparedness.
 All applicants (including U.S. citizens) whose first language is not English are required to demonstrate a satisfactory level of English proficiency.